Mama, I'm Swollen: Release

 In January 2009, the band went on a tour of the US.
 On February 2, 2009, Mama, I'm Swollen was announced for release the following month; alongside this, its artwork and track listing were posted online.
 "I Couldn't Love You" was posted online on February 23, 2009, followed by "From the Hips" two days later.
-On March 1, 2009, the album was released digitally in 320 kbps MP3s with a PDF booklet and cover art at the cost of $1.00 USD, with a one dollar increase in price until its release day.
-Each CD digipak and 180 gram red vinyl/CD gatefold package order will come with a bonus download card with other songs, demos, and videos.
+On March 1, 2009, the album was released digitally in 320 kbit/s MP3s with a PDF booklet and cover art at the cost of US$1.00, with a one dollar increase in price until its release day.
+Each CD digipak and 180-gram red vinyl/CD gatefold package order will come with a bonus download card with other songs, demos, and videos.
 It was supported with a handful of releases shows across the country, with support from Ladyfinger and Little Brazil.
 The trek also included an appearance at the South by Southwest music conference and a performance of "From the Hips" on Late Show with David Letterman.
 A music video was released for "From the Hips" on March 30, 2009.

 For the 2009 Record Store Day event, the band released a split with Ladyfinger, which featured Cursive's "From the Hips" and "Universal Shrug", while Ladyfinger contributed "Little Things" and "Old News".
 In April and May 2009, the band went on a US tour with Man Man.
 They went on a tour of the UK to close out May 2009, before embarking on a US tour until July 2009.
 Further shows were added, extending the trek into August 2009.
 During this, a music video was released for "I Couldn't Love You".
 Kasher said it was a "gross exaggeration of the 'trophy wife' concept -- grooms hunting down brides, hanging wedding pictures over the mantel next to a deer head".
 They went on a short tour of Japan in October 2009; they closed the year with a US tour in November and December 2009.
 Between February and April 2010, the band went on a US tour with Alkaline Trio, with support from the Dear & Departed.